adit-smoak/Top-Quark-Tagging-Using-Deep-CNN/README.md

 ├── literature
     ├── description.md                # contains a link for the architecture of the model in Miro ├── MATLAB AI Student Challenge Solution.pdf   # Contains the entire documentation about every steps taken and all plots for visualization
-├── model
+    ├── ytvideo.pptx                  # Contains the PPT slides I showed in the video ├── model
     ├── evaluate.m                    # run this to test your model
     ├── latest_lgraph.mlx             # script to generate a network in Deep Network Designer and analyze dimensions at every stage, run this before training